wko27/blog/_daily/2018-06-18-Father's_Day.md

 * cleaned up flash code
 * nap
 * Shanghai for dinner
+  * lovely discussion on all sorts of interesting things Google does with books
 * called dad
 * read documentation and implemented flash reads and writes